 2. Protecting Administrative Staff

 In addition to protecting patients, the staff at the reception area will also have peace of mind if a sneeze guard barrier is installed.
-As your team goes about their day, the threat of COVID-19 is always present.
+As your team goes about their day, the threat of illness or infection is always present.
 It’s up to the employer to implement all of the PPE safety measures outlined by the CDC and ADA — along with additional systems that further protect staff during work hours.
 Sneeze guard barriers offer a simple and effective way to boost protective efforts and keep harmful water droplets at bay.

 3. Additional Operatory Support